andk/pause/doc/operating-model.md

   they are archives of everything that has ever been released to CPAN.
   Deleting a file from your author directory will not result in it being removed from BackPAN sites.
-* If a portion of your upload is offensive, illegal, or infringes on someone else's legal rights, the PAUSE admins may delete a file from your author directory.
+* If a portion of your upload is offensive, is illegal, infringes on someone else's legal rights, or poses an unwarranted security risk, the PAUSE admins may delete a file from your author directory.
   Where appropriate,
   the PAUSE admins may try to remove it from BackPAN sites as well